By Edu Valor / Author - Spanish Chef

 You may have seen or even tried patatas bravas while in Spain.
 It’s one of the most popular tapas dishes, found in almost every tapas bar and restaurant.

-Culinary experts generally agree that patatas bravas originated in Madrid.
-Even there, you'll find different versions of the tapa.
+Culinary experts generally agree that the authentic patatas bravas originated in Madrid.
+But even there, you'll find different versions of the tapa.

-Some variations include garlic mayo (allioli), a type of tartar sauce, or other additions.
-Personally, I stick to the traditional version made with salsa brava—the red, spicy sauce flavored with Spanish pepper (red chili pepper).
+Some variations include tomato salsa brava, garlic mayo (allioli), a type of tartar sauce, or other additions.
+Personally, I stick to the traditional version made with salsa brava—the red ( sometimes orange) sauce.

-Typically, there are two main recipes: one made solely with paprika and another that combines paprika (or bell pepper) with tomato.
-One essential feature, though, is the spiciness.
+Typically, there are two main recipes in Madrid: one made solely with paprika and another that combines paprika (or bell pepper) with tomato.
+One essential feature, however, is the spiciness, regardless of what is added.

 After all, that's why they're called patatas bravas—meaning wild, or spicy potatoes!